amit-singh25/Chip-ATAC_Seq_Analysis/README.md

 2. Remove the mitochondrial reads after alignment.

 ### PCR duplicates

 During library preparation procedure some PCR artifacts may arise that might interfere with the biological signal of interest Therefore, they should be removed as part of the analysis pipeline before peak calling.
 One commonly used program for removing PCR duplicates is Picard’s MarkDuplicates (https://broadinstitute.github.io/picard/).
-Removal of PCR duplicates may not necessary in Chip seq data.
+Removal of PCR duplicates may not necessary in Chip seq data.To undertand the samtool format in https://www.samformat.info/sam-format-flag

 ## Peak Calling